wilkosonng/triviabot/README.md

 - `/startgame` - Starts a text channel-based game.
   - Once a game has started, use `ready`, `buzz`, and `endtrivia` commands to control the game flow.
 Use `playerlb` and `teamlb` to view the current scores.
+- `/startvoicegame` - Starts a voice channel-based game.
+  - Same commands as text-based games, but use the buzzer button to buzz in instead.

 ## Self-Hosting